uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 console.log(!b1); // false
 ```

-> Note that, technically, the logical operators can work with _any_ values (not just boolean values).
+> Note that, technically, the logical operators can work with any values, not only boolean values.
-> The result of the logical operator application is then dependent on whether the values are _truthy_ or _falsy_.
+> The result of the logical operator application is then dependent on whether the values are truthy or falsy.
 > We will discuss this later.

-A boolean variable usually occurs as the result of an expression.
-Often it's the result of an expression containing the **strict equality operator** (`===`) which allows us to compare the values of variables:
+A boolean value often results from an expression, most commonly one that uses the **strict equality operator** (`===`) to compare variable values:

 ```js
 const x1 = 5;